SteveKanger/scrollCtl/README.md

 ##### Css

-Good practice to add a clearfix or and overflow property to the container to ensure margins are calculated.
+Good practice to add a clearfix or an overflow property to the container to ensure margins are calculated.

 ```css
 .container:before,